Scout Investments Inc. Sells 100,759 Shares of Banco Bilbao Vizcaya Argentaria, S.A. (NYSE:BBVA)

-Scout Investments Inc. cut its holdings in shares of Banco Bilbao Vizcaya Argentaria, S.A.
-(NYSE:BBVA) by 13.7% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 632,117 shares of the bank’s stock after selling 100,759 shares during the quarter.
-Scout Investments Inc.’s holdings in Banco Bilbao Vizcaya Argentaria were worth $4,166,000 as of its most recent SEC filing.
+Scout Investments Inc. decreased its stake in Banco Bilbao Vizcaya Argentaria, S.A.
+(NYSE:BBVA) by 13.7% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 632,117 shares of the bank’s stock after selling 100,759 shares during the period.
+Scout Investments Inc.’s holdings in Banco Bilbao Vizcaya Argentaria were worth $4,166,000 at the end of the most recent quarter.

 Banco Bilbao Vizcaya Argentaria SA engages in the traditional banking businesses of retail banking, asset management, private banking, and wholesale banking.
 It operates through the following segments: Spain, the United States, Mexico, Turkey, South America, and Rest of Eurasia.
 The Spain segment includes mainly the banking and insurance business that the group carries out in Spain.